etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 For those who use pandas on a day to day basis, the first thing you'll probably notice is there are more ways than one to do almost everything.

-The purpose of this article is to try and order this by drawing inspiration from R's `tidyverse`.
+The purpose of this article is to limit ths somehow by drawing inspiration from R's `tidyverse`.

 # Tidying up pandas?

-As an academic, often enuough the go to  _lingua franca_ for data science is R. Especially if you’re coming from Computational Biology/Bioinformatics or Statistics.
+As an academic, often enough the go to  _lingua franca_ for data science is R. Especially if you’re coming from Computational Biology/Bioinformatics or Statistics.

-And the Likelihood will be you’ll be hooked on the famous `tidyverse` meta-package, which includes `dplyr` (previously ply(e)r), `lubridate` (time-series) and `tidyr`.
+And likely you’ll be hooked on the famous `tidyverse` meta-package, which includes `dplyr` (previously ply(e)r), `lubridate` (time-series) and `tidyr`.

 > PS.
 As I am writing this article I realised it isn’t just `tidyverse`, but the whole R ecosystem which I’ve come to love whist doing metagenomics and computational biology in general.

-For the benefit of those who started from R and, `pandas` is _the_ dataframe module for python, several other packages like [datatable](https://datatable.readthedocs.io/en/latest/using-datatable.html) exists and is is heavily inspired by R’s own [datatable](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
+For the benefit of those who started from R, `pandas` is _the_ dataframe module for python, several other packages like [datatable](https://datatable.readthedocs.io/en/latest/using-datatable.html) exists and is is heavily inspired by R’s own [datatable](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).

+Now back to how tidyverse specialpy dplyr organises dataframe manipulation.

 In his talk, [Hadley Wickham](https://youtu.be/dWjSYqI7Vog?t=2m7s), mentioned what we really need for table manipulation are just a handful of functions.